What Causes a Tire Blowout?

 Liability for Tire Blowout Accidents in Louisiana

 In Louisiana, drivers must keep their vehicles safe and in good working order.
-A driver may be liable for accidents if a blowout happens because of negligence.
-This includes not replacing worn tires or driving on underinflated tires.
+A driver may be liable for accidents if a blowout happens because of negligence, including not replacing worn tires or driving on underinflated tires.
+However, some cases may involve third-party liability including tire manufacturers, maintenance shops, or government entities responsible for poorly maintained roads.

 Louisiana’s Comparative Fault Rules and Deadlines